AdoriZahard/hi3er/docs/index.md

 > Click [here](https://rentry.co/thebuttererguide) for more information on how to ER more efficiently.

 ## Update log
+- 2022-10-13: Updated MPE Build for 2nd Half: signet priority has been updated.
 - 2022-10-11: Added FT General Build.
 Added new Meme Burger King build for HoFS.
 Updated HoV signets for Thanos Snap Build.
 - 2022-10-10: Updated every Load Buff to 2nd Half for all updated builds and some recommended supports.
 - 2022-10-06: Updated HoT Bombard build.
 Added Narukami Finisher Build for HoT.
 Added Burger King Tuna Build for HoFS.
 Fixed a couple of typos amongst builds.